TaygaHoshi/tt-project/Lists/List of Special Actions.md

 # Charge
 **Activation time:** Full-turn action **Requirements:**
-	An unobstructed straight path to target.
+	An unobstructed straight path to target, out of your weapon range.
-	A melee weapon in main hand, or a two handed melee weapon.
+	Any melee weapon in main hand.
 **Explanation:**
 	Ignores weapon precision.
 	You gain a (5 + SPD/2) bonus to your movement speed, and you charge your target using your movement speed.
 Then, you attack once with your weapon.